 The candidate's name should be printed exactly as the candidate wishes the name to appear on the ballot.
 No parentheses, quotation marks, or titles (e.g. Dr., Mrs., etc.) may be included.

 Candidate's Home Address and Mailing Address (if different)

-Candidates must provide their house number and street name.
+Candidates must provide their house number, apartment or unit number (if applicable) and street name.

 Office Sought and District or Ward (if any)